-This year appeared to be the best opportunity for Congress to open the Arctic National Wildlife Refuge (ANWR) to energy development and expand leasing in protected offshore regions, but that chance may have gone down in flames last Wednesday.
+This year appeared to be the best opportunity for Congress to open the Arctic National Wildlife Refuge (ANWR) to energy development and expand leasing in protected offshore regions, but that chance may have gone down in flames late Wednesday.

 An agreement adopted by the House Rules Committee stripped both ANWR and expanded Outer Continental Shelf (OCS) leasing from the $54 billion deficit-reduction bill.